A Case Study on Energy-Efficient Edge AI Crack Segmentation: Results

 \subsection{Hardware Implementation Results}

-\Cref{tab:embedded_computing_platforms} shows the results for knowledge-distilled models across three embedded platforms and the FPGA, reporting segmentation accuracy (weighted and mean \gls{iou}), throughput (FPS), and power and energy metrics.
-In addition to idle and runtime power, both dynamic and runtime energy efficiency (frames/J) are provided.
+As discussed in \Cref{sec:comparison_scope}, the configurations per platform are not identical, the comparison reflects the best-supported deployment path on each device. \Cref{tab:edge_computing_platforms} shows the results for knowledge-distilled models across three edge platforms and the FPGA, reporting segmentation accuracy (weighted and mean \gls{iou}), throughput (\gls{fps}), and power and energy metrics.
+In addition to idle and runtime power, both dynamic and runtime energy efficiency (Frames/J) are provided.
 Our analysis focuses primarily on dynamic energy efficiency, as it isolates the energy consumption attributable to active inference.
-In contrast, runtime energy efficiency is affected by background processes and system-level overhead, making cross-platform comparisons less reliable. \Cref{fig:pareto_frontier} further illustrates the trade-off between dynamic energy efficiency and mean IoU across the evaluated configurations.
+In contrast, runtime energy efficiency is affected by background processes and system-level overhead, making cross-platform comparisons less reliable.
+Runtime energy efficiency does not solve all measurement issues, but it gives a more realistic picture of how the models behave in deployment. \Cref{fig:pareto_frontier} further illustrates the trade-off between dynamic energy efficiency and mean IoU across the evaluated configurations.